jgoizueta/nio/README.txt

 All Rational numbers can be expressed as a repeating numeral in any base.
 Repeating numerals may have an infinite number of digits, but from some point on they're just repetitions of the same (finite) sequence of digits.

-By default Nio expresses that kind repetition by appending two repetitions of the repeating sequence after it and adding the ellipsis (so the repeated sequence appears three times, and, by the way Nio uses three points rather than a a real ellipsis characters).
+By default Nio expresses that kind of repetition by appending two repetitions of the repeating sequence after it and adding the ellipsis (so the repeated sequence appears three times, and, by the way Nio uses three points rather than a real ellipsis characters).
 This allow Nio to recognize the repeating sequence on input.
-We can use a more economical notation by just marking the repeating sequence, rather thar repeating it:
+We can use a more economical notation by just marking the repeating sequence, rather than repeating it:
   Rational(1,3).nio_write(Fmt.rep(:nreps=>0)) -> 0.<3>
 We just requested for 0 as the number of repetitions (the default is 2) and got the sequence delimited by <> (we can change those characters; we can even use just a left separator).